cptMoonDog/moon-dog-technologies/README.md

 This latest update (4 Oct 2021), has involved some fairly major refactoring.
 Everything should function generally the same as it has, but paths may have changed, so watch for that.

 (11 Oct 2021) Made a policy where programs only accept one string parameter.
 This requires some minimal string processing in program definitions, but increases runtime safety; allowing the system to fail safely in the case of spurious user input.

+(20 May 2022) The Spaceman Spiff update includes internal changes, and improvements to the usability of the `ish` system.